-As foodies, finding the countries with the best food has been our mission for the past 12 years.
+As foodies, finding the best countries for food has been our mission for the past 12 years.
 Ever since we landed in Bangkok and had our first spicy Thai curry and pad Thai on the street, we were hooked.
-Since then, we’ve spent our time travelling searching for the best countries for food.
+Since then, we’ve spent our time travelling searching for the countries with the best food.

 We’ve eaten at Michelin-starred restaurants and from the back of food trucks.
 We’ve met chefs and street food vendors.
 We’ve taken food tours in pretty much every country we’ve visited and we’ve formed an obsession with food.

 While we’re on the road, we’re always waiting for our next meal.
-Sometimes, when we’re travelling in a country with one of the best cuisines in the world, we wish that we would never get full so we could keep sampling the incredible dishes!
+Sometimes, when we’re travelling in a country with one of the best cuisines in the world, we hope that we’ll never get full so we can keep sampling the incredible dishes!

-Food has long been one of the best ways to understand the culture.
+Food has long been one of the best ways to understand culture.
 The dinner table is where customs are born.
 Where friends, families and lovers meet to create memories.
-Many religions revolve around food, with the Gods appreciating food offerings.
+Many religions revolve around food, with the gods appreciating food offerings.

 If you’re like us and you love to travel and eat, then you’ll love this post.
-I’ve put together our top 10 countries for food, as well as our favourite dishes from each so that you can plan your foodie travels in 2020.
+I’ve put together our top 10 countries for food, as well as our favourite dishes from each, so that you can plan your foodie travels this year.